atzbencam/Resume/README.md

 ##### Relevant Courses in Undergrad:

-Business Data Visualization
+Business Data Visualization,
-Database Design Implementation
+Database Design Implementation,
-Data Mining and Business Intelligence
+Data Mining and Business Intelligence,
-Introduction to Programming
+Introduction to Programming,
-Information Systems Analysis
+Information Systems Analysis,
-Management Information Systems
+Management Information Systems,
-Business Statistics with Computer Applications
+Business Statistics with Computer Applications,

+##### Skills

+Python, R, SQL, Postgres, Tableau, Weka, SAS Enterprise Miner, Java

-## Projects
+### Projects

-There are several projects described below that I have worked on individually and as part of a classroom project.
+There are several projects described below that I have worked on individually and within a group.

 Feel free to analyze and interpret my projects and conclusions.
 Also if you have any descriptive thoughts about what I did within my code look through my readme's attached to respective projects.

 _eEbay webscraping for user (using Python)_

--read me attached: (readme)

-Description of Project
--
--
--
--
--
--
--

 _Twitter Sentiment Analysis of recent tragic events (using Python)_

--
--
--
--
--
--
--
--
--

 _Nationwide Grade Fluctuation due to Revenue Increases (using Tableau)_

--
--
--
--
--
--
--
--

 _Airbnb Sentiment Analysis along with Machine Learning Models (using Python)_

--
--
--
---
--
--
--
--
--

--Movie Ratings and Budget Fluctuations (using R)_
+_Movie Ratings and Budget Fluctuations (using R)_

--
--
--
--
--
--
--
--

 You can use the [editor on GitHub](https://github.com/atzbencam/Resume/edit/master/README.md) to maintain and preview the content for your website in Markdown files.